GitGoodman-git/GitGoodman-git/README.md

 My name is Sumit
 and i am an aspiring software engineer
-I am currently learning D.S.A and React.
+I am currently sharpening my DSA and Development Skill.
+Right now i am getting into React-Native and TSX.
 Till now i have acquired a few skills in the following: